KristianOellegaard/django-hvad/docs/internal/manager.rst

     .. attribute:: _language_code

-        The language code of this queryset
+        The language code of this queryset.

     .. attribute:: translations_manager